 [I originally published this post on Cohost under the title “Notes toward a unified theory of yuri.”
-I’ve retitled it here to better reflect what it actually is.]
+I’ve retitled it here to better reflect what it actually is, and have integrated some additional material from a follow-up post.]

 Following up on some off-the-cuff comments I made on the Okazu discord about Yuri Is My Job, here are some half-baked and incomplete thoughts trying to tie together the various strains of yuri (mainly manga, with some anime mixed in) in a semi-coherent way.